meteor/blaze/packages/htmljs/README.md

 Any "nully" attribute values (see `HTML.isNully`) are ignored in the process.
 If `attrs` is a single attribute dictionary, a copy is returned with any nully attributes removed.
 If `attrs` is equal to null or an empty array, `null` is returned.
+If `attrs` contains an object, that object is flattened (converted to string) as well.

 Attribute dictionaries are combined by assigning the name/value pairs in array order, with later values overwriting previous